marchelbling/marc.helbling.fr/_posts/2015-05-17-what-could-go-wrong.md

   they be handled?
 * quality: how can we measure the ‘success’ of the code?

-as well as a list of possibly overlooked langague fallacies/corner cases.
+as well as a list of possibly overlooked language fallacies/corner cases.
 Also we often only think in terms of code but [organizational debt](http://steveblank.com/2015/05/19/organizational-debt-is-like-technical-debt-but-worse/) is just as real as the technical debt however it seems to be often more neglected; people more easily